sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 This overview should help users understand the strengths and limitations of the image analysis capabilities in your AI Starter Kit, enabling them to make better use of the system.

-> In future model checkpoints, which will be available in SmabaStudio, you will have access to better-performing models with fewer limitations in image understanding, providing more accurate and detailed analysis capabilities.
+> In future model checkpoints, which will be available in SambaStudio, you will have access to better-performing models with fewer limitations in image understanding, providing more accurate and detailed analysis capabilities.

 # Before you begin